ansonmak/OASA-CubeSat/README.md

 This repository contains the instructions of how to assemble the CubeSat, guidelines of how to upload the included source code to the CubeSat, and the STL files of the 3D printed parts for replacement of the broken parts or customization.

 ## 2. Assembly
-Before assembling the CubeSat, check if anything in the box is missing with the list below:
+Before assembling the CubeSat, check if anything in the kit is missing with the list below:
 - [OASA-CubeSat Kit Checklist](Docs/Checklist.md)

 To assemble the CubeSat, follow the instructions below: